artentica/dockerServer/README.md

 =====

 That is a project to collect or write some compose file for docker use by the command : ``docker-compose``.
-This project contain a Dockerfile and Caddyfile that allow docker to access internet by reverse proxy with tls and http2.
+This project contain some Dockerfile for running personnal docker.

+Caddy Server
+====

+It's my personnal docker for running reverse proxy

+base on caddy server

+use in cli ``docker pull florentindubois/infrastructure:caddy``

+Rainloop Server
+====

+It's a docker for run rainloop.

+for more details go to (rainloop.net/docs)[http://www.rainloop.net/docs/]

+use in cli ``docker pull florentindubois/infrastructure:rainloop``

+h5ai
+====

+It's a docker for interface h5ai

+use in cli ``docker pull florentindubois/infrastructure:h5ai``

 How to use :